-Climate change continues to define the world around us in wavs that impact our daily lives.
+Climate change continues to define the world around us in ways that impact our daily lives.
 Shifting weather patterns threaten the food we eat.
 Widespread wildfires and flooding devastate the communities we live in and the ecosystems we depend on.
 These dangers are felt around the globe and are developing at an unprecedented pace.
-The stakes are fundamental: Human rights like life, health, food, and an adequate standard of living face grave risks, disproportionately affecting low-income and historically marginalized communities.
-The worst, and potentially irreversible, impacts of climate change can be prevented with global, comprehensive, and immediate action.
+The stakes are fundamental: human rights like life, health, food, and an adequate standard of living face grave risks, disproportionately affecting low-income and historically marginalised communities.
+The worst, and potentially irreversible, impacts of climate change can be prevented with global, comprehensive and immediate action.

-As a large global company, we believe it's our responsibility to take strong, decisive, and inclusive steps to mitigate our impact on the climate.
-We've committed to achieving carbon neutrality across our entire value chain by 2030 - reducing emissions by 75 percent compared with 2015 and balancing the residual emissions with high-quality carbon removal.7 This means that our goal to be carbon neutral also extends to all our products.
+As a large global company, we believe it's our responsibility to take strong, decisive and inclusive steps to mitigate our impact on the climate.
+We've committed to achieving carbon neutrality across our entire value chain by 2030 - reducing emissions by 75 per cent compared with 2015 and balancing the residual emissions with high-quality carbon removal.
+This means that our goal to be carbon neutral also extends to all our products.
 This goal is more aggressive than the Intergovernmental Panel on Climate Change's recommendation for global carbon neutrality within 20 years.8

-Apple is also committed to working toward reaching a 90 percent reduction in emissions from our 2015 baseline by 2050.
-Attaining this deep decarbonization target will require a different focus and a collective, global effort.
-Entire industries and economies must decarbonize.
-And while reaching a 90 percent reduction in emissions is outside Apple's or any one company's control, Apple is committed to supporting action as part of this global shift: to push for better policies, invest in new technological innovations, and engage in new and expanded partnerships, both public and private
+Apple is also committed to working towards reaching a 90 per cent reduction in emissions from our 2015 baseline by 2050.
+Attaining this deep decarbonisation target will require a different focus and a collective, global effort.
+Entire industries and economies must decarbonise.
+And while reaching a 90 per cent reduction in emissions is outside Apple's or any one company's control, Apple is committed to supporting action as part of this global shift: to push for better policies, invest in new technological innovations, and engage in new and expanded partnerships, both public and private.

 Our goals are ambitious - and they come with many challenges.
-But we've already made progress by cutting emissions across our value chain by over 45 percent since 2015
+But we've already made progress by cutting emissions across our value chain by over 45 per cent since 2015

-We began by making the transition to sourcing 100 percent renewable electricity at our offices, retail stores, and data centers, which we achieved in 2018.
+We began by making the transition to sourcing 100 per cent renewable electricity at our offices, retail stores and data centres, which we achieved in 2018.
 And in 2020, we achieved carbon neutrality for our corporate emissions.9